 First, you will need to cut a hole in the pumpkin, either in the top or bottom, depending on how you plan to light the pumpkin’s design.
 Draw a guide, and then cut the hole using the saw provided in your carving kit or a serrated kitchen knife.

 Hollow out the pumpkin using your hands and a scraper scoop or spoon.
 Be sure to clean out all the seeds, strings, and pulp, especially around the area of the pumpkin that will be carved.
 Depending upon the pattern you choose, you may opt to thin the pumpkin’s inner wall in the spot where you will place your design.

 Next, attach and transfer your carving pattern.
-We used the Paisley stencil, which is available for download from our Resources page.
+We used the Paisley stencil, which is available for download from our Maker Supplies + Stencils page.
 Resize the pattern to fit your pumpkin, and tape it to the smoothest spot.
 We scaled the Paisley stencil to 75% then deconstructed it to create our own pattern.
 Use a push pin, needle tool, or nail to poke holes that trace the line of the pattern, piercing the pumpkin flesh through the stencil.